A Brief Legal History of Hemp: Prohibition + Racism?

 Cannabis Prohibition and the Prison Industrial Complex

-It’s no coincidence that people of color are more likely to be incarcerated for drug offenses even though levels of drug use are highest among white college students .
+It’s no coincidence that people of color are more likely to be arrested and incarcerated for drug offenses even though levels of drug use are highest among white college students .
 People of color have long outnumbered their white peers in prisons and jails across the country, and it’s due to the racist history and contemporary practices of the police and the prison industrial complex .
+Many have called for racial justice and legalization laws around cannabis in particular at a federal and state level.
+Crimes such as cannabis recreational use do not promote violence and black and latinx people are far more likely to receive higher sentences under the same laws.

 The Contemporary Landscape and How to Move Forward